minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ## Flow 1: Retrieving a GGD test result

-The following diagram describes how the solution would retrieve a negative test result from a GGD test, and convert it to a verifiable test result.
+The following diagram describes how the solution would retrieve a **negative** test result from a GGD test (positive results are not relevant to the solution), and convert it to a verifiable test result.

 ![Flow - GGD Result](images/flow-ggd-result.png)